ayrat555/ayrat555.github.io/_posts/2022-08-06-async-processing.md

 The async programming (async/await) can be used for background processing but it has several major disadvantages if used directly:

-- It doesn't give control to the number of tasks that are being executed at any given time.
+- It doesn't give control of the number of tasks that are being executed at any given time.
 So a lot of spawned tasks can overload a thread/threads that they're started on.
 - It doesn't provide any monitoring which can be useful to investigate your system and find bottlenecks
 - Tasks are not persistent.
 So all enqueued tasks are lost on every application restart